Skip Navigation

 By Plane

-Mactan-Cebu International Airport (CEB) in Cebu is the third most important airport in the Philippines, following Diosdado Macapagal International Airport in Clark and Ninoy Aquino International Airport in Manila.
+Mactan-Cebu International Airport (CEB) in Cebu is the third most important airport in the Philippines, following Diosdado Macapagal International Airport in Clark (Angeles) and Ninoy Aquino International Airport in Manila.
 It services flights from and to other domestic airports in the country and nearby South East Asian countries.

 Since most international flights connect through Manila, one would need to transfer to Manila Domestic Airport and may get flights from Manila to Cebu with Philippine Airlines and Cebu Pacific Air.
+The Mactan-Cebu International Airport is currently undergoing upgrade and has been introducing more domestic and direct international connections into the city.

 Airlines with direct international flights to Cebu include: